Tatakae! Osper: Plot

 After the catastrophe that destroyed their continent, the inhabitants of Mu have adapted to living in the ocean, in cities covered by huge domes.
 Many years later, the inhabitants become psychic.

 During an annual battle held to determine who is the best Mu psychic, Osper, a boy with a strong sense of justice, battles Drome, an older, brutish boy who is vengeful and evil.
 Osper wins the battle and after being defeated, Drome destroys the dome in revenge and escapes to Earth.
 Osper is sent to chase Drome and avenge his people.
-Above ground, Osper meets Yumi Umizu, daughter of the head of a police special forces unit, the International Crusader Police (国際十字警察, Kokusai Jūji Keisatsu.
-With the collaboration of Umizu, who brought Osper into her unit, Osper follows the tracks of Drome to locate him.
+Above ground, Osper meets Yumi Kaizu, the daughter of the head of a police special forces unit, the International Crusader Police (国際十字警察, Kokusai Jūji Keisatsu).
+With the collaboration of Kaizu, who brought Osper into her unit, Osper follows the tracks of Drome to locate him.

 Strange incidents occur on Earth, but on a scale never seen before.
-As it is revealed that Drome was a one that who was involved in all of these incidents, Osper fights him and solves each cases, whereas Drome flees every time.
+As it is revealed that Drome was the one who was involved in all of these incidents, Osper fights him and solves each cases, whereas Drome flees every time.

 After being cornered, Drome activates the ultimate weapon to destroy the Earth, and engages Osper on the place be prepared for a final battle.
 After a fierce battle, Osper is victorious and Drome admits defeat to him by saying, "All the bad things I've done so far are due to the fact that I was not able to defeat you and win".
 In his final hours, he notifies Osper of the location of the ultimate weapon.
 Osper immediately stops the ultimate weapon from operating, which allows both Drome and Osper to return to their home world under the sea.
 Chief Kaizu, who learned of Osper's return, reads a letter left by Osper for Yumi, which states "The next time I meet you, I want to be a ordinary person".